souzatharsis/podcastfy/paper/paper.md

 # Statement of Need

-The rapid expansion of digital content across various formats has intensified the need for tools capable of converting diverse information into accessible and digestible formats \citep{johnson2023adaptive, chen2023digital, mccune2023accessibility}.
+The rapid expansion of digital content across various formats has intensified the need for tools capable of converting diverse information into accessible and digestible forms \citep{johnson2023adaptive, chen2023digital, mccune2023accessibility}..
 Existing solutions often fall short due to their proprietary nature, limited multimodal support, or inadequate accessibility features \citep{marcus2019design, peterson2023web, gupta2023advances}.

-Podcastfy addresses this gap by providing an open-source solution that supports multimodal input processing and generates natural-sounding summarized conversational content.
-Leveraging advances in large language models (LLMs) and text-to-speech (TTS) synthesis, Podcastfy aims to benefit a diverse group of users, including content creators, educators, researchers, and accessibility advocates, by providing a customizable solution to transform digital content into multilingual textual and auditory formats that enhance accessibility and engagement.
+Podcastfy addresses this gap with an open-source solution that supports multimodal input processing and generates natural-sounding, summarized conversational content.
+Leveraging advances in large language models (LLMs) and text-to-speech (TTS) synthesis, Podcastfy aims to benefit a diverse group of users — including content creators, educators, researchers, and accessibility advocates — by providing a customizable solution that transforms digital content into multilingual textual and auditory formats, enhancing accessibility and engagement.

 # Features

-- Generate conversational content from multiple sources and formats (images, websites, YouTube, and PDFs)
+- Generate conversational content from multiple sources and formats (images, websites, YouTube, and PDFs).
-- Customize transcript and audio generation (e.g. style, language, structure, length)
+- Customize transcript and audio generation (e.g., style, language, structure, length).
-- Create podcasts from pre-existing or edited transcripts
+- Create podcasts from pre-existing or edited transcripts.
-- Support for cloud-based and local LLMs for transcript generation (increased privacy and control)
+- Leverage cloud-based and local LLMs for transcript generation (increased privacy and control).
-- Support for advanced text-to-speech models (OpenAI, ElevenLabs and MicrosoftEdge)
+- Integrate with advanced text-to-speech models (OpenAI, ElevenLabs, and Microsoft Edge).
-- Multi-language support for global content creation
+- Provide multi-language support for global content creation.
-- Seamless CLI and Python package integration for automated workflows
+- Integrate seamlessly with CLI and Python packages for automated workflows.

 See the [Appendix](#appendix) section for audio samples.